 The small alleyway is lined with murals on both sides by some of Singapore’s top street artists.

 Location: Alleyway linking Arab Street and Haji Lane (opposite junction of Arab Street and Baghdad Street)

-This colourful piece by Sheryo and the Yok is from the SG50 street art exchange and collaboration with the Australian High Commission – it’s called Textiles and meant to reflect the colour and pattern of all the fabric in the textile shops you can find along Arab Street.
+This colourful piece by Sheryo and the Yok is from the SG50 street art exchange and collaboration with the Australian High Commission in 2015.
+It’s called Textiles and meant to reflect the colour and pattern of all the fabric in the textile shops you can find along Arab Street.

 Here’s another work by Ceno2, this time for The Singapura Club restaurant and features some pretty outstanding portraits of Singaporeans from different ethnic groups in black and white.
 Come early if you want to take pictures though because it’s pretty hard when the restaurant is open.

 Location: 26 Haji Lane